Meanwhile in Alternate History...

 The Death of a Family is a short sci-fi/horror story published in Future Sci-Fi Tales #2 magazine.

-The magazine is runned by Snowyworks located in the USA.
-Written by Petri Hänninen, art by Andrea Meneghin and letters by Marko Latva-Nikkola.
+The magazine is runned by Snowyworks, USA.
+The story is written by Petri Hänninen, art by Andrea Meneghin and letters by Marko Latva-Nikkola.

 Meanwhile in Alternate Reality...